Alessandro-Dodon/financial_crisis_09/README.md

 ## Files:

+Part1US.qmd: Performs the analysis of the US economy with interpretations of the results.

-Part1US.qmd / Part2W.R: Perform the data analysis and clustering techniques on US and later world economy.
+Part2W.R: Perform the PCA and clustering techniques on many different countries.

-Part2W.pdf: Contains the results and visualizations from the world economy analysis.
+Part2W.pdf: Contains the results and visualizations from the world economy analysis with a brief explanation.